rileymanderson19/fit-report/requirements/mvp-braindump.md

 2. Once they are subscribed, they should be able to access all other pages (clients, reports, trainerize configuration).
 3. The data should be stored in supabase under the profiles table: customer_id, price_id, has_access.
 4. They should have access as long as their subscription is active.

+### trainerize connection

+On the @page.tsx I want to be able to enter the required credentials:

+1. Username
+2. Password
+3. Trainer ID

+When "Save Configuration" is pressed, it will test the connection and display "Credentials Verified" or "Invalid Credentials" depending on the response.

+It will use the following api authentication from trainerize @api-auth.md

+Additionally, I want these crednetials stored in supabase under the profile table.

+Username = trainerize_username
+Password = trainerize_password
+Trainer ID = trainerize_id